oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     * `typ`: REQUIRED.
 MUST be `hb+jwt`, which explicitly types the Holder Binding JWT as recommended in Section 3.11 of [@!RFC8725].
     * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
   * in the JWT body,
-    * `iss`: REQUIRED.
-The issuer of the Holder Binding JWT.
-How the value is represented is up to the protocol used and out of scope of this specification.
     * `iat`: REQUIRED.
 The value of this claim MUST be the time at which the Holder Binding JWT was issued using the syntax defined in [@!RFC7519].
     * `aud`: REQUIRED.
 The intended receiver of the Holder Binding JWT.
 How the value is represented is up to the protocol used and out of scope of this specification.
     * `nonce`: REQUIRED.
 Ensures the freshness of the signature.
 The value type of this claim MUST be a string.
 How this value is obtained is up to the protocol used and out of scope of this specification.